devjwadhwa/AI4ALL_Teachable_Machine/README.md

 # AI4ALL_Teachable_Machine

 Classification model that checks whether head is tilted towards left or left hand is raised.
-Implemented using Google Teachable Machine Pose Model
+Implemented using Google Teachable Machine Pose Model.

+Class 1: Head tilted left
+Class 2 : Left hand raised

-Download the folder and run main.html on your browser
+1) Download the folder and run main.html on your browser

+2) Allow permission to access camera.
+Keep on refreshing the browser until permission is asked

+Enjoy !!